Aristeas to Philocrates

 ARISTOBULOS may have written around the middle of the second century BCE; his work is lost except for quotations preserved by Eusebius and Clement of Alexandria.
 (These are translated in OTP 2, pp. 830-42, esp.
 839-40).
 He claims that there were earlier translations even before Alexander's time (and that Pythagoras and Plato were influenced by them).
 He refers to a translation under Ptolemy Philadelphus, managed by Demetrius Phalereus.
 The latter detail is probably unhistorical and it is only known elsewhere from Aristeas, so Aristobulus may have read him (or conceivably, the other way around).
 He uses the story to argue for the primacy of Jewish traditions over Greek philosophy.

 V. The content and shape of the original edition of Aristeas is a complicated problem, as Hadas has shown, and as far as I've been able to find, this problem has been surprisingly neglected by scholars.
 Of 322 total verses, Josephus uses or alludes to vv.
 9-81, 172-305 (with 187-292 summarized very briefly in paras.
 100-102), and 308-21.
 Perhaps it's not surprising that he would leave out the introduction and conclusion, but it is more problematical to say he deliberately omitted the other material.
 Given his care in handling the details of the document, it seems likely that the journey to Jerusalem and Eleazar's comments (vv.
 82-171) weren't in the MS he had.
-This may also be true of the defense of ritual hand-washing in vv.
+This may also be true of the defence of ritual hand-washing in vv.
 306-7.
 In my view it is quite likely that they are secondary additions after the time of Josephus.
 I should emphasize, though, that the question of Josephus' use of his sources is a complicated one and one needs to take into account his use of the biblical text and of 1 Maccabees.
 I hope to take up this question again later in semester when we look at Pseudo-Hecataeus and the problem of quotations fragments in general.)

 Even if I am right about the textual history of Aristeas, the original edition is also Jewish.
 First, this would be the default position, since we established the Jewish origin of the second edition.
 Second, some of the internal evidence cited above still applies (in vv.
 15ff., 305).
 The function of the reconstructed original work seems to be to tell a story justifying a particular LXX translation whose accuracy had been challenged (cf. on the Prologue to Ben Sira, above).